“For grace is given not because we have done good works, but in order that we may be able to do them.” – Saint Augustine of Hippo

 As a Christian who daily experiences the grace of God and endeavors to live it out authentically in the face of resistance from within and without, I have found a secret.
 Gratitude.

-Grace FULL LifeI can hear the groans, including my own.
+I can hear the groans, including my own.
 Really?
 It’s that simple?
 Yes.
 Simple to do or, not.
 We get to choose.
-It may be a basic as “I am grateful I am still breathing”.
-For many during this time in the pandemic, that is a very real thing.
+It may be as basic as “I am grateful I am still breathing”.

-Expressing gratitude will clear the way for grace freely given to fill up the voids, dispel fear and turn the light on the darkness.
+Expressing gratitude will clear the way for grace freely given to fill up the voids, dispel fear, and turn the light on the darkness.

 I recommend my friend’s BLOG: A Grateful Grace-full Life as a starting point.
 Then for 30 days, or at least until Thanksgiving Day, write (yes, write) one thing down you are grateful for.
 You can start here: